-Navy Leader Calls Fired Carrier Captain ‘Naive’ Or ‘Stupid’
+Navy Leader Calls Fired Carrier Captain ‘naive’ Or ‘stupid’

 In an extraordinary broadside punctuated with profanity, the Navy’s top leader accused the fired commander of the COVID-stricken USS Theodore Roosevelt of being “too naive or too stupid” to be in charge of an aircraft carrier.
 He delivered the criticism to sailors who had cheered the departing skipper last week.

 Acting Navy Secretary Thomas Modly harshly criticized Capt.
 Brett E. Crozier — and by implication those among the crew who had vocally supported him — in a lengthy and passionate speech aboard the ship, which is pier-side at Guam.
 Crew members are being taken off the ship to be tested for the coronavirus.
-At least 155 of the 4,865 members of the crew have tested positive, and the carrier is sidelined.
+At least 173 sailors aboard the ship have tested positive, as of Monday, and about 2,000 of the 4,865 crew members had been taken off.
+The Navy has offered no estimate of when the ship might return to duty.

-While skewing Crozier, Modly also admonished the crew.
+While skewering Crozier, Modly also admonished the crew.
 He suggested that by cheering Crozier when he departed the carrier last week, they were overlooking their most basic duty to defend U.S. interests.

 “So think about that when you cheer the man off the ship who exposed you to that,” he said.
 “I understand you love the guy.
 It's good that you love him.
 But you're not required to love him.”